Hacking, scams and crypto-asset losses

 The evidentiary dimension: without evidence there is no defensible loss

 In all these cases, evidence is decisive.
 For a hack, a cyber-scam or a theft it is necessary to assemble a minimum set of evidence: the police or judicial report, the communications with the platform, the on-chain traceability of the funds leaving, the purchase history allowing the acquisition value to be substantiated and, where applicable, the documentation of the insolvency proceedings or the civil claim.
 With failed platforms it is also advisable to distinguish between the blocked balance, the percentage recovered and the part finally unrecoverable.
-The difference between a defensible loss and an unprovable assertion usually lies precisely here.
+The difference between a defensible loss and an unprovable assertion turns precisely on that evidence.

 - V1828-24 — a cyber-scam with an unknown perpetrator (with no identifiable claim) constitutes a capital loss not arising from a disposal, included in the general base and conditional on its substantiation (Article 33.5.a LIRPF).